aspose-cells/Aspose.Cells-Doc-md/swedish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-8-9-0-release-notes/_index.sv.md

 {{% alert color="primary" %}}

-Eftersom kodbasen för Aspose.Cells för Android matchar koden för relevant .NET- och Java-version, ingår de flesta ändringar, förbättringar och korrigeringar i Aspose.Cells för .NET v8.8.1, Aspose.Cells för .NET v8.8.2, Aspose.Cells för .NET v8.8.3, Aspose.Cells för .NET v8.9.0, Aspose.Cells för Java v8.8.1, Aspose.Cells för Java v8.8.2, Aspose.Cells för Java v8.8.3 och Aspose.Cells för Java v8.8.0 för denna 9 Java ingår också i denna 9 Java.8 för denna 9 Java.8 för Android. .
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.8.1, Aspose.Cells for .NET v8.8.2, Aspose.Cells for .NET v8.8.3, Aspose.Cells for .NET v8.
+9.0, Aspose.Cells for Java v8.8.1, Aspose.Cells for Java v8.8.2, Aspose.Cells for Java v8.8.3 and Aspose.Cells for Java v8.9.0 are also included in this Aspose.Cells for Android v8.9.0.

 {{% /alert %}}